Innovations in single-use plastic alternatives

 Alun Balun

 The Alun Balun resale market is an initiative of the Women’s Development Committees (WDC) of seven Namoona islands in Baa Atoll and six Namoona islands in Noonu Atoll .
 The market helps create a culture of reusing good quality used items, particularly clothes, rather than throwing them away.
-This reduces the volume of waste sent to landfill at the same time as generating an income for the WDCs.
+This reduces the volume of waste sent to landfill at the same time as generating income for the WDCs.

 The Alun Balun market collects second hand clothes and goods from each of the participating islands and distributes them to the other participating islands, overcoming the challenge of reselling items within small island communities and inspiring us to think twice before throwing an item away.